Evaluate Azure Arc-enabled servers on an Azure virtual machine

 2. Disable the Azure VM Guest Agent.

-To disable the Azure VM Guest Agent, you'll need to connect to your VM using Remote Desktop Connection (Windows) or SSH (Linux).
-Once connected, run the following commands to disable the guest agent.
+To disable the Azure VM Guest Agent, connect to your VM using Remote Desktop Connection (Windows) or SSH (Linux) and run the following commands to disable the guest agent.

 For Windows, run the following PowerShell commands: